nextgres/oss-orafce/README.md

 At a high-level, this extension should:

-* **Support Migration from Oracle Database** - Applications written for use with Oracle Database should be significantly esaier to migrate to Postgres using the features provided by this extension.
+* **Support Migration from Oracle Database** - Applications written for use with Oracle Database should be significantly easier to migrate to Postgres using the features provided by this extension.
 * **Support Migration to Oracle Database** - An application written for Postgres, using the features provided by this extension in lieu of Postgres-specific ones, should be significantly easier to migrate to Oracle Database.
 * **Compliment Existing Oracle Environments** - Most enterprises have deployed multiple database systems, open source and commercial.
 The features provided by this extension should provide DBAs and developers with a level of database agnosticism and general familiarity that simplifies interaction with Oracle and Postgres.
 * **Target Common Features Only** - Statistically, studies indicate only twenty to thirty percent of an application's features are frequently used.
 While Oracle Database contains a lot of cool features, this is an unfunded open source project.
 Unless an implementation is sponsored, follow the [Pareto Principle](https://en.wikipedia.org/wiki/Pareto_principle#In_computing) and prioritize implementations by frequency of utilization.